 In early 1983, almost a decade before it launched in the US, a study of Zoloft (sertraline) was run by Dr. Ian Hindmarch in Leeds, UK.
 There were 12 female volunteers aged between 34 and 40, drawn from the control panel in the Department of Psychology in Leeds University.
 The study was supposed to randomize half its subjects to sertraline and half to placebo for a week followed by a cross-over between drugs.
 It was abandoned before the first week was out.

-The medical report to Pfizer noted that the side effects reported in the study were all elicited independently, without communication between participants, that there was a clearcut difference in side effect reporting between placebo and sertraline, and that the volunteers on sertraline were experiencing marked discomfort.
+The Pfizer medical report by Declan Doogan noted that the side effects reported in the study were all elicited independently, without communication between participants, that there was a clearcut difference in side effect reporting between placebo and sertraline, and that the volunteers on sertraline were experiencing marked discomfort.
 The study was accordingly terminated.